🔒 Double-knitting Cables

 (what to bring)

 2 distinct solid colors (1 light, 1 darker) of plain yarn in the DK to worsted weight range and a pair of straight or circular needles in an appropriate size for your chosen yarn.
+You may also want a U-shaped cable needle.

 (what to Do)